CountOnes/hamming_weight/README.md

 # hamming_weight
 C library to compute the Hamming weight of arrays.
 The Hamming weight is the number of ones in a stream of bits.
-Computing this count quickly has important applications in indexing, machine learning and so forth.
+Computing this count quickly has important applications in indexing, machine learning, cryptography and so forth.

 Library has several highly optimized implementations, which use `popcnt`, SSE, AVX2, and AVX512 instructions.